 Directions

-For an optional cherry glaze, whisk together ½ cup powdered sugar with 1 to 2 tablespoons of reserved maraschino syrup and a drop of lemon juice until smooth.
-Lightly brush or drizzle the glaze over completely cooled cookies to enhance the cherry flavor and glossy finish.
-Store any extra glaze in the fridge, stirring before applying.
+- For the optional glaze, whisk ½ cup powdered sugar with 1–2 tablespoons reserved maraschino syrup and a drop of lemon juice.
+Drizzle over fully cooled cookies for extra zing.

 Variations

-- Replace white chocolate chips with semisweet or dark chocolate morsels for a richer, bittersweet counterpoint to the tart cherries.
+- Swap white chips for semisweet or dark chocolate to cut the sweetness.

-- Fold in ½ cup chopped pecans, almonds, or macadamia nuts for extra crunch and a toasty, nutty flavor contrast.
+- Fold in ½ cup chopped pecans, almonds, or macadamia nuts for extra crunch.

-- Make the dough gluten-free by using a 1-to-1 gluten-free flour blend and chilling an extra 15 minutes before baking.
+- Make gluten-free with a 1:1 gluten-free flour blend—chill dough an extra 15 minutes for best texture.

 FAQs